-VANCOUVER, BRITISH COLUMBIA--(Marketwire -07/12/12)- GREAT PANTHER SILVER LIMITED (GPR.TO)(GPL)(GPL) (the "Company") reports second quarter ("Q2") production results from its two wholly-owned Mexican silver mining operations, Guanajuato and Topia.
+VANCOUVER, BRITISH COLUMBIA--(Marketwired - Jul 10, 2014) - GREAT PANTHER SILVER LIMITED (GPR.TO)(NYSE MKT:GPL) ("Great Panther"; the "Company") today announced second quarter ("Q2") production results at its two wholly-owned Mexican silver mining operations, Guanajuato and Topia, and provided an update on its exploration and development activities.

 Guanajuato Mine Complex